MrJackC/MrJackC.github.io/_posts/tools/other/2017-06-10-Blog-With-Jekyll.md

 ---
 layout: post
 title:  Blog With Jekyll
-category: other
+category: tools
 tags: [other]
+copyright: mrjason
+keywords: other
 ---

 ## Create a blog site